 Every eight hours of use, check the condition and level of the oil.
 Fresh oil is golden or amber in color.
 As it ages, it will darken.
 Change the oil every 50 hours of use (generally once per season).
 Always use the oil recommended by the manufacturer for that model.

 Fuel filter replacement is recommended due to high risk of damage to if cleaned.

-Before storing the lawn mower, spray a degreaser on greasy and dirty areas, let the degreaser sit for 10-15 minutes then wipe the sprayed area with a clean cloth.
-Rinse off the lawn mower with a hose and dry completely.
+Spray a degreaser on oil stains.
+Allow the degreaser to sit for 10-15 minutes before wiping with a clean cloth.
+Rinse with a hose.

-Use a small bristle brush to remove any debris from the cooling fins.
-In most cases the blower housing will need to be removed to access the cooling fins.
+Periodically use a small bristle brush to remove debris from the cooling fins.
+In most cases, the blower housing will need to be removed to access all of the fins.

 Fuel caps have vent holes to allow air into the fuel tank.
 Check the fuel cap vent holes.
 Replace the fuel cap if there is blockage from buildup or debris in the vent holes.
 During the off season, cover or close the fuel cap vent.

 For greatest convenience, find a tune-up kit for your small engine.

 For most small engines, it is best to add fuel stabilizer to fresh fuel before storing for extended periods.
 This will slow buildup in the carburetor and keep components lubricated.
 However, you should refer to the equipment owner's manual for specific instructions from the manufacturer.